 What do I get with the instrument?

 All of our outfits come complete with a case or cello bag, a bow that has been recently serviced, and rosin for the bow.
-We do not provide sponges, shoulder rests, chinrest covers and other accessories.
+We do not provide sponges, shoulder rests, chinrest covers and other accessories along with the rental.
 These are personal items which you are expected to purchase separately at the direction of your teacher.

 What if the instrument is damaged in shipment?